Le Bossu (novel)

-Plot summary
+Plot

-Si tu ne viens pas à Lagardère, Lagardère ira à toi! ("If you don't come to Lagardère, Lagardère will come to you!")

 Such is the oath given by the adventurer Lagardère to the wicked Prince de Gonzague, who has plotted to murder the daughter and seize the fortune of the dashing Duc de Nevers.
 In the first volume, Le Petit Parisien, the Prince de Gonzague murders the Duc de Nevers.
 Henri Lagardère rescues Nevers' daughter Aurore and raises her in exile, where she makes friends with a gypsy girl named Flor.
 The second volume, Le Chevalier de Lagardère, describes Lagardère's triumph over the Prince de Gonzague.

 Influence

 The novel is one of a number of works such as The Three Musketeers (1844) which helped define the genre of "swashbuckler" novel, known in French as a "roman de cape et d'épée".

 Lagardère's promise of revenge – "Si tu ne viens pas à Lagardère, Lagardère ira à toi!" – became a proverbial phrase in the French language.

-Paul Féval's son, Paul Féval, fils, borrowed his father's hero for his own series of "Lagardère" novels.
+Paul Féval's son, himself named Paul Féval, borrowed his father's hero('s son) for his own series of "Lagardère"('s son) novels.

 Adaptations

+Le Bossu has formed the basis for a large number of film versions, including: